 After driving around Italy in 2008 Shelly and I swore we'd never drive in Italy again, but to get around in Sicily we decided we had no other option.
-We hired a little Renault Megane and although it was a tight squeeze to get three people and all our bags in, we were soon set and on our way.
-We headed south towards Agrigento with its Greek temple ruins.
+We hired a little Renault Megane and although it was a tight squeeze we did manage to fit three people and all our bags in.
+After nearly killing us all of at a railway crossing, we were soon on our way and driving south towards Agrigento with its ruined Greek temples.

 Our GPS which told us Agrigento was only two hours from Palermo but it took us a lot longer driving through the dry Sicilian countryside.
-The roads certainly weren't the best and there was a lot of roadworks, but at least the traffic was sparse.
-We reached the city of Agrigento, which sits atop a rocky outcrop overlooking the sea, in the mid afternoon.
-It looked a good place to stop and explore with a collection of impressive churches and fortifications, but we we had accommodation pre-booked in Ragusa so drove through the city and down onto the coastal plain and the Valley of the Temples.
+The roads weren't the best and there was a lot of roadworks, but at least the traffic was sparse.
+We drove through the city of Agrigento, which sits atop a rocky outcrop overlooking the sea, in the mid afternoon.
+With a fine collection of impressive churches and fortifications it looked like a great place to stop and explore, but we we had accommodation pre-booked in Ragusa so we drove down to the coastal plain and the Valley of the Temples.

 Agrigento's ruins are pitched as the best Greek ruins in Sicily - and probably they are - but they were not as impressive as we had expected.
 This was once the Greek city of Akragas which was founded in the 6th century BC and became a wealthy trading centre.
 The temples were built during these early boom years of the 6th and 5th century BC.
-The city managed to stay out of the 30 year Peloponnesian War in the 4th century BC when Athens fought with almost every other Greek city-state to maintain its imperial rule (Athens lost, largely because of the cost of its wars in Sicily).
-Later the city was incorporated into the Carthegian Empire but in the 3rd century BC the Romans fought a three generational war with the Carthegians, driving them out of Sicily and pretty much destroying the Akragas in the process.
+The city managed to stay out of the 30 year Peloponnesian War in the 4th century BC when Athens fought with almost every other Greek city-state to maintain its imperial rule (Athens lost the war mainly due to the cost of its wars in Sicily).
+Later the city was incorporated into the Carthaginian Empire before the Romans fought a three generational war with the Carthaginians in the 3rd century BC, driving them out of Sicily and pretty much destroying the Akragas in the process.

 Only a single temple is generally intact as it was converted into a Christian church in the 6th century AD.